abchatra/pxt-skillmap-sample/beginner-skillmap-2.md

 # Beginner Arcade
-* name: Beginner's Guide to Arcade Games
+* name: Build Shark Attack game
-* description: Learn to create arcade games of your own by completing these tutorials.
+* description: Learn to create a shark attack game of your own by completing these tutorials.
-* infoUrl: /skillmap/educator-info/basic-map-info

-## Learn to Use Tutorial
-* name: Learn to Use MakeCode Arcade
-* description: Start here if you want to know the ins and outs of Arcade tutorials!
-* completionUrl: /skillmap/certificates/understanding-arcade-tutorials.pdf

-### interface-activity1

-* name: Get to Know MakeCode Arcade
-* type: tutorial
-* description: Intro to the features and vocabulary used in Arcade tutorials.
-* tags: easy

-* url: /skillmap/interface/activity1
-* imageUrl: /static/skillmap/interface/activity1.png

 ## Quick Example Games
 * name: Quick-Start Games